HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 ## Accessing user profiles

-Depending on the integration mode of the People Service, user profiles can be accessed in different ways.
-In a standalone mode, the People Service provides a user interface that allows users to search for and view profiles.
-In an integrated mode, user profiles can be accessed through the integrated application, such as a Digital Experience (DX) platform.
+User profiles can be accessed in different ways depending on the integration mode of HCL People Service.
+In a standalone mode, People Service provides a user interface that allows users to search for and view profiles.
+In an integrated mode, user profiles can be accessed through the integrated application, such as the Digital Experience (DX) platform.

-In DX, for example, user profiles are referenced via portlets or via components or hooks that DX practicioners can use to integrate user profiles into their DX content and pages.
-In addition, they can be accessed through the people service business card component, which provides a quick overview of a user's profile information.
-Refer to the section about [working with business cards](../integration/rendering_business_card_person_tag.md) for more information.
+For example, in DX, user profiles are referenced using portlets, components, or hooks that DX practitioners can use to integrate user profiles into their DX content and pages.
+User profiles can also be accessed through the People Service Business Card component which provides a quick overview of a user's profile information.
+Refer to the  [Rendering Business Cards using person tags](../integration/rendering_business_card_person_tag.md) page for more information.

 ![Person link and business card - Example](./img/person-link-business-card.png)